Python-GIS-book/site/source/part1/chapter-04/md/03-subplots.md

 ## Subplots

 Having processed and cleaned the data we can now continue working with it and learn how to create figures that contain {term}`subplots`.
-Subplots used to display multiple plots in different panels of the same figure, as shown at the start of this section (Figure 4.11).
+Subplots are used to display multiple plots in different panels of the same figure, as shown at the start of this section (Figure 4.11).

 We can start with creating the subplots by dividing the data in the data file into different groups.
 In this case we can divide the temperature data into temperatures for the four different seasons of the year.
 We can make the following selections: